ajschumacher/gadsdc/01-workflow/README.md

 You don't have to follow everything in the paper, but it does give a nice overview of a complete process, including data architecture, modeling, evaluation, and application.

+### Questions

+ * What other thoughts, comments, concerns, and questions do you have?
+What's on your mind?

 ### During

 An example of an analysis using version control data